MIRA_camera_rpi

 For desktop-based operating systems like Raspberry Pi OS, configure the rpicam-apps build with the following meson command:

-meson setup build -Denable_libav=enabled -Denable_drm=enabled -Denable_egl=enabled -Denable_qt=enabled -Denable_opencv=disabled -Denable_tflite=disabled -Denable_hailo=disabled
+meson setup build -Denable_libav=disabled -Denable_drm=enabled -Denable_egl=enabled -Denable_qt=enabled -Denable_opencv=disabled -Denable_tflite=disabled -Denable_hailo=disabled

 meson compile -C build